ashtonhess/augur/README.md

 ## Branch Description

 This feature branch will be used for the creation of a new API endpoint.
 This endpoint will return contribution data for a passsed user email.
 In the event that the passed email is invalid, the endpoint will return a response code to indicate the issue.
-Pseudocode for testing this feature is provided in this branch as well.
+Pseudocode for testing this feature is provided in this branch's Psuedocode/Tests directory.

 ### The rest of this README is the default Augur README